Attività Didattica

 Chapter 10

-Translation task 10.6.1 (read the last paragraph of the text, translate it, and explain the translation procedure you have adopted to render the passive voice in Italian).
+Translation task 10.6.1 (read the last paragraph of the text, translate it, and explain the translation procedure you have adopted to render the English passive voice in the Italian target text).

 Chapter 11